About Me

 I love a good metaphor.

-We honor the journey and the many possible destinations.
+We honor your journey and the many possible destinations.

-We increase our awareness and understanding of the conditions around us and our own Self.
+We build awareness and understanding of the conditions around you and within yourself.

-We fine-tune the skills to land and feel grounded in our Self, our decisions, and our experience.
+Together, we fine-tune the skills to land—to feel grounded in your Self, your decisions, and your experience.